DDE-ECMR-workshop/DDE-EMCR-workshop.github.io/_pages/external.md

 ### 80,000 Hours

-The following two videos are sourced from [80,000 Hours](https://80000hours.org/), an organisation which is part of the Centre for Effective Altruism and affiliated with the University of Oxford's Future of Humanity Institute and the Oxford Uehiro Centre for Practical Ethics.
+The following two videos are sourced from [80,000 Hours](https://80000hours.org/), an organisation focused on helping people across the world find worthwhile, effective and productive career paths.
+80,000 Hours is part of the Centre for Effective Altruism and affiliated with the University of Oxford's Future of Humanity Institute and the Oxford Uehiro Centre for Practical Ethics; you may find these useful if you identify with these concepts.

 What makes a dream job?
 <div class="fluid-width-video-wrapper" style="padding-top: 56.25%;">